Ian P. Griffin

-Ian P. Griffin CRSNZ (born 1966) is a New Zealand astronomer, discoverer of minor planets and a public spokesman upon scientific matters.
+Ian Paul Griffin CRSNZ (born 1966) is a New Zealand astronomer, discoverer of minor planets and a public spokesman upon scientific matters.
 He is currently the Director of Otago Museum, Dunedin, New Zealand.
 Griffin was the CEO of Science Oxford, in Oxford, United Kingdom, and the former head of public outreach at NASA's Space Telescope Science Institute.

 Biographical information

-Griffin began his professional life at University College London where he decided to pursue a career combining both astronomical research and public outreach.
+Griffin began his professional life at University College London (UCL) where he decided to pursue a career combining both astronomical research and public outreach.
+He obtained his PhD in astronomy from UCL in 1991.
+His doctoral thesis was titled The circumstellar environments of late type stars.
 He was director of the Armagh Planetarium from 1990 to 1995.
 He then worked at Astronaut Memorial Planetarium and Observatory at Brevard Community College in Cocoa, Florida and Auckland Observatory in New Zealand before accepting the position as head of public outreach at the Space Telescope Science Institute in Baltimore, US.

-From 2004 to 2007 Griffin was director of the Museum of Science and Industry in Manchester.
+From 2004 to 2007, Griffin was director of the Museum of Science and Industry in Manchester.

-Griffin studied and trained to be an astronomer.
-He obtained his PhD in astronomy from University College London, in 1991.

 Griffin has a strong Twitter presence and regularly updates followers with photos of the Aurora Australis and of other astronomical phenomena.